POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/code-questions.rst

 2. **I'm getting an error when using the** ``where`` **parameter in the** ``select`` **function**

-    If you're trying to select based on values in an unsupported column, you'll receive an error message like below.
+    If you're trying to select based on values in an unsupported column, you'll receive an error message like the one below.
     Only specific columns are supported for selection.
 These are limited to string columns, the indices, and the column names.
     Please perform the selection in-memory instead.